biolink/biolink-model/docs/PhenotypicFeature.md

 ## Children

+ * [BehavioralFeature](BehavioralFeature.md) - A phenotypic feature which is behavioral in nature.
  * [ClinicalFinding](ClinicalFinding.md) - this category is currently considered broad enough to tag clinical lab measurements and other biological attributes taken as 'clinical traits' with some statistical score, for example, a p value in genetic associations.

 ## Referenced by class